-The March 18, 1925 Tri-State Tornado was unusually severe, killing 695 people while it was on the ground for a record 219 miles crossing parts of Missouri, Illinois and Indiana.
-Unfortunately, there is only one formal paper regarding the tornado and its meteorological setting.
+Scientists have re-examined the March 18, 1925 Tri-State Tornado was unusually severe, killing 695 people while it was on the ground for a record 219 miles crossing parts of Missouri, Illinois and Indiana.

 NSSL co-hosted the Southern Thunder 2011 Workshop at the National Weather Center in Norman, Okla. last week along with the NOAA Storm Prediction Center and the University of Oklahoma.

-NSSL research meteorologist Harold Brooks and Warning Coordination Meteorologist for the Storm Prediction Center (SPC) Greg Carbin made the first posts on the new U.S. Severe Weather Blog on the NOAA Weather Partners homepage yesterday.
-The collaborative blog was created to facilitate communication about the impacts of selected severe weather events, particularly tornadoes, in the United States.
+NSSL and the Storm Prediction Center (SPC) are collaborating on a blog created to facilitate communication about the impacts of selected severe weather events in the United States.